sharkdp/bat/doc/assets.md

    https://github.com/seanjames777/SML-Language-Definition/blob/master/sml.tmLanguage
 * `Cabal.sublime_syntax` has been added manually from https://github.com/SublimeHaskell/SublimeHaskell/ - we don't want to include the whole submodule because it includes other syntaxes ("Haskell improved") as well.

-## Criteria for inclusion of new syntaxes

-* More than 10,000 downloads on packagecontrol.io/